micmejia/bible-dump/NKJV/Leviticus/Lev 27.md

 And if _it is_ an unclean animal, then he shall redeem _it_ according to your valuation, and shall add one-fifth to it; or if it is not redeemed, then it shall be sold according to your valuation.

 ###### 28
-'Nevertheless no [^f]devoted _offering_ that a man may devote to the Lord of all that he has, _both_ man and beast, or the field of his possession, shall be sold or redeemed; every devoted _offering is_ most holy to the Lord.
+'Nevertheless no devoted _offering_ that a man may devote to the Lord of all that he has, _both_ man and beast, or the field of his possession, shall be sold or redeemed; every devoted _offering is_ most holy to the Lord.

 ###### 29
 No person under the ban, who may become doomed to destruction among men, shall be redeemed, _but_ shall surely be put to death.